Vampire slime looks very different depending on how you view it. Light reflected from the slime looks green, but light passing through it is red!

 Using sodium alginate, a seaweed extract, you can make fun and edible “worms” just like some fancy restaurants.

-Halloween is just around the corner and making a batch of edible blood is a great way to spend the day in your kitchen with the kids.
-If you’re gearing up for Halloween and are in need of some fake blood, there is no reason to go out and pay a lot of money for this kinda thing.
+Halloween is just around the corner, and making a batch of edible blood is a great way to spend the day in your kitchen with the kids.
+If you’re gearing up for Halloween and are in need of some fake blood, it is a great opportunity to explore science.
 You most likely have everything you need at home to whip up a batch of blood.

 Slime is one of those easy-to-do, fun activities that never gets old.
 There is something that everyone loves about making a substance that is gooey and gross.
 It always reminds me of Halloween and of course, chemistry and polymers.

 The self carving pumpkin is featured in our special Spooky Science demonstration this weekend as we get geared up for Halloween.
 Read more